NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Templates provide ready‑made blueprints for common artifacts in a documentation‑driven workflow, such as product vision, strategy, user flows, contribution guidelines, and workspace configuration.
 Teams can apply curated templates or define their own, ensuring new projects or sections start with a solid, standardized structure rather than from scratch.

 Feature: list and apply templates via `tpl list` and `tpl apply <template-name>`.
 Create custom templates from current files with `tpl create --from .`.
+Feature: Make it possible to add templates to the system and make the available for all users

 **Key Benefits:**
 - Faster onboarding with zero‑boilerplate starts